 Help lock in the lift and curl by protecting your lashes from moisture and makeup for the first 24 hours after your lift:

 - Avoid getting moisture near your lashes.
 You won’t splash water directly onto your lashes if you’re trying to stop them from getting wet.
-But also protect your newly curled lashes from less obvious sources of moisture like steamy or sweaty environments (for example, saunas and spin classes).
+But also protect your newly curled lashes from less obvious sources of moisture like steamy or sweaty environments (for example, saunas and spin classes), or even crying!.

 - Avoid applying eye makeup and products.
 Go barefaced and product-free for two days to give your lash lift a longer life.